quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Typos

-If you found a typo in the text you can create a branch with name like `/misspell/{lecture_name}` and make a Pull-Request directly to the master.
+If you found a typo in the text you can create a branch with name like or `{user_name}-misspell-{lecture_name}` and make a Pull Request directly to the master.
 In this case it'd suffice to have only one review from co-founders or core-reviewers.